 Our final topic will cover an area which has grown significantly over the past few decades and plays a critical piece in any software platform’s success: infrastructure.

 Like Domain Driven Design and knowing where to start on the application continuum, solidifying your cloud infrastructure early on in your approach positions you for success later on.
 Infrastructure covers a broad range of technologies and tools, so to help narrow the scope for this post we’ll focus specifically on cloud providers.
 At Dialexa we’ve worked with the 3 major providers on multiple client projects: Amazon Web Services (AWS), Google Cloud Platform (GCP), & Microsoft Azure.

 With the emergence of “the cloud”, the landscape of software development has shifted to empower small businesses with luxuries previously unaffordable.
 With instant access to a plethora of tools and services, a small development team’s reach can now extend to millions of users and revenue.
-However, picking the right cloud provider is not a simple task, as they each have a wide range of advantages that greatly depend on your business needs and team’s expertise.
+However, picking the right cloud provider is not a simple task, as the advantages of cloud computing greatly depend on your business needs and team’s expertise.

 Top Cloud Infrastructure Providers

 Amazon’s cloud offering has been a key role in it’s insane growth over the past decade.
 They’ve grown by over $400 billion dollars in 10 years & continue to be the provider to beat in regards of service offerings.
 Services like Elastic Beanstalk, RDS, and their flagship service S3 grant your platform power once unimaginable.
 Also the introduction of AWS Lambda ignited discussions and attention to serverless architectures which allows solutions to scale to even greater heights.
 For teams who want a provider with an extensive number of service offerings and a wealth of experience in some of the world’s largest scaling businesses, AWS may enable your platform to disrupt the next market.